Please press here to listen to the homily or download

 I. THEME: To believe in God means to practice what He teaches.

-Believing in one thing and doing is another thing; is like one studies, but never practices.
+Believing in one thing and doing is another thing; is like the one who studies, but never practices.
 Such a faith will not help the one who possesses it both in this life and the life to come.
 In this life, one can never bear fruit; in the next life, one will not live a happy life with God.
 If one believes and practices God’s words, that one will bear fruit in this life, such as, a strong faith in God, a happy and joyful life, a peaceful mind, a lovable life with all; and will live a happy life with God to eternity.

 Today readings advice all Christians must put in practice what they believe and proclaim.
 In the first reading, St. Paul reminds Timothy what he has professed in God.
 Paul’s intention is to help Timothy to keep carefully what God commands in order to achieve what God promises in the next life.
 In the Gospel, Jesus uses the parable of the sower to remind his disciples that they must respect and practice God’s word in their life.
 If they do that, they will bear plenty of fruits.